Niklas9/django-showurls/README.md

 [![Downloads](https://img.shields.io/pypi/dm/django-showurls.svg?style=flat)](https://pypi.python.org/pypi/django-showurls/)

-Adds a new management command that outputs all configured urls to your Django project.
+Adds a new management command that outputs all configured urls from your Django project.

 This is equivalent to Ruby on Rails command "rake routes", which I have found